You are here

 The Project involved the creation of complete, anatomically detailed, three-dimensional representations of the normal male and female human bodies.
 It included the acquisition of transverse CT, MRI, and cryosection images of representative male and female cadavers.
 The male was sectioned at one millimeter intervals, the female at one-third of a millimeter intervals.

-The VHP contractors included the University of Colorado Health Sciences Center (prime) and the National Center for Atmospheric Research.
+The University of Colorado Health Sciences Center was the contractor for this project.

 On NLM Web sites